Developer brings forward detailed application for Rubislaw Quarry flats project

 The development will be set within landscaped surroundings complemented by walking paths for the public offering spectacular views across the quarry.

-The plans for Rubislaw View have been revised from the previous scheme which was refused planning consent last year.
+The plans for Rubislaw View have been revised from the previous scheme which was refused planning consent in 2018.
 Revisions include a significant reduction in the scale of the building, decreasing it in height, length and area, and a consequent reduction in the number of apartments whilst increasing the relative amount of on-site parking.

 Commenting on behalf of the development, Dr Maggie Bochel of Aurora Planning said: “We are delighted to be lodging the revised plans.
 We have taken on-board comments made by the public, the council and the Scottish Government Reporter on the previous scheme and the new plans very much reflect that.